PointSCNet: Point Cloud Structure and Correlation Learning Based on Space Filling Curve-Guided Sampling: Experiments

 \section{Experiments}

 In this section, some quantitative and qualitative experiments are designed to demonstrate the performance of our proposed PointSCNet.
-First, the network is evaluated on shape classification and part segmentation tasks.
+At first, the network is evaluated on shape classification and part segmentation tasks respectively.
 Then, more quantitative analyses of the network are presented.
 Moreover, some more visualization experiments are performed to demonstrate the ability of PointSCNet quantitatively.
-Finally, the ablation study is {designed} to show the effectiveness of each module of PointSCNet.
-The source code of the PointSCNet is available at {\url{https://github.com/Chenguoz/PointSCNet}}.
+Finally, the ablation study is designed to show the effectiveness of each module of PointSCNet.